mdn/content/files/en-us/web/http/headers/cache-control/index.md

 ## Syntax

-Caching directives follow the validation rules below:
+Cache directives have the following structure:

 - Caching directives are case-insensitive.
 However, lowercase is recommended because some implementations do not recognize uppercase directives.
-- Multiple directives are comma-separated.
+- Multiple directives are permitted and must be comma-separated (e.g., `Cache-control: max-age=180, public`).
 - Some directives have an optional argument.
+When an argument is supplied, it is separated from the directive name by a `=`.
+Typically arguments for the directives are integers and so are not quoted strings, just single integers (e.g. `Cache-control: max-age=12`).

 ### Cache directives